 Removal of personal photos or a sudden cleanup of the workspace can be signs of an employee leaving — or preparing to leave.

 5. Increased private conversations

 When you see employees with their doors closed more frequently, or having cell phone discussions in the hall or outside the building, these may be signs they are discussing new opportunities or contemplating potential offers.

 That's my list of signs indicating a team member might be on the way out.
 Let me know if you have other signs of an employee leaving based on your experience, and any retention strategies you've used.

-Remember, the best offense is a good defense, so don’t wait for these signs to appear.
+Remember, the best offence is a good defence, so don’t wait for these signs to appear.
 Schedule those one-on-one employee discussions now so you don’t have any surprise resignations.